 For all uses of this drug:

 - This drug may cause very bad and long-lasting eye problems if put in the eye.
-If your child has a perforated eardrum and this drug gets in the ear, it could cause hearing loss.
+If you have a perforated eardrum and this drug gets in the ear, it could cause hearing loss.

 - Do not put on the genitals.